Loss of Appetite during Pregnancy – Reasons & Remedies

 - The most important thing to remember is that there is no harm in getting an external opinion, even it does not seem warranted.
 Continued symptoms of light-headedness or inability to retain food may be symptoms of some bigger problem, so visit the doctor if you ever get doubtful!

-Loss of appetite during early pregnancy is more common than it is made out to be.
-The feeling may occur at any time of pregnancy and usually happens within four weeks of gestation.
+Losing appetite while pregnant is more common than it is made out to be.
+The feeling may occur at any time of pregnancy, usually within four weeks of gestation.
 Food items that previously were favourites are now discarded.
 This is due to the many hormonal changes that occur within the female body, during the time of pregnancy.
 Listen to your body and respond to the hunger cues and you are sure to get all the nutrition you need at every stage of pregnancy.